alexpunct/google-tag-manager/README.md

 	* Product Page data (default *disabled*)
 	* Order Success page (default ***enabled***)

-A demo of the module implemented can be found here in the (Bitloop Sandbox)[http://sandbox.bitloop.co.uk].
+A demo of the module implemented can be found here: http://sandbox.bitloop.co.uk.
 You can inspect the page using firebug and search for `Google Tag Manager`.

 ### 2. Installation